suchithra-25/travel-assistant/README.md

 ## Running the App

-Backend
+-Backend

 python app.py

-Frontend
+-Frontend

 npm start

-Open your browser and go to:
+-Open your browser and go to:

 http://localhost:3000